De Familie Knots

-De Familie Knots (free translation The Nuts Family; Knots being a Dutch expression for crazy) was a Dutch children's television series, broadcast between 22 October 1980 and 27 February 1984 by the NCRV.
+De Familie Knots (free translation The Nuts Family; Knots being a Dutch expression for crazy) is a Dutch children's television series, broadcast between 22 October 1980 and 27 February 1984 by the NCRV.

 Concept

 The TV series is set in a comics store, owned by the eccentric Knots-family.
 The family members are all played by only three actors.